How Does the Black-Scholes Model Relate to Pricing Options on Cryptocurrencies?

 Key inputs are the current crypto price, strike price, time to expiration, risk-free rate, and volatility.
 Its main limitation in crypto is accurately modeling the high, unpredictable volatility and the lack of a true risk-free rate.

-How Does the Black-Scholes Model Relate to Crypto Option Pricing?
+How Is the Black-Scholes Model Relevant to Option Pricing in Derivatives?

-What Are the Five Primary Inputs Required for the Black-Scholes Option Pricing Model?
+What Are the Five Primary Inputs of the Black-Scholes Model?

-How Does the Black-Scholes Model Relate to Crypto Options?
+How Does the Black-Scholes Model Relate to the Pricing of Tokenized Options?